In this article, I will be showing how you can find unique values from multiple columns in Microsoft Excel.

 End Sub

-- Save it as an Excel Macros Enabled Workbook.
+- Save the file as an Excel Macros Enabled Workbook.

 - Enter the range of your data in the Range box.